A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Methods

-{\em Test population.} Our model is based on a hypothetical population of 1 million males 18--25, so that our test population consists of those at highest risk of VAM/P (among the groups considered in the FDA's mRNA-1273 assessment).
-We assume that the test population is representative, as of 1/1/2022, of all males in this age group in terms of: distribution of ages within the 18--25 range, comorbidities (e.g., obesity, cardiovascular disease, diabetes), and the percentage having had a prior COVID-19 infection.
-We project the number of hospitalizations for Omicron infection that will occur in this test population over the evaluation period 1/1/22 -- 5/31/22 (a) assuming all members remain unvaccinated throughout the period, and (b) assuming all members of the population are vaccinated throughout the period (all fully vaccinated, 14 days past dose 2, on 1/1/22).
+{\em Test population.} Our model is based on a hypothetical test population of 1 million males aged 18--25.
+We assume that the test population is representative, as of 1 January 2022 of all males in this age group in terms of: distribution of ages within the 18--25 range, comorbidities (e.g., obesity, cardiovascular disease, diabetes), and the percentage having had a prior COVID-19 infection.
+We project the number of hospitalizations for Omicron infection that will occur in this test population over the evaluation period 1 January 2022--31 May 2022 (a) assuming all members remain unvaccinated throughout the period, and (b) assuming all members of the population are vaccinated throughout the period (all fully vaccinated, 14 days past dose 2, on 1 January 2022).
 The difference---the projection of (a) minus that of (b)---is the hospitalizations-prevented benefit of vaccinating the test population.
-We call a test population consisting of infection na\"ive unvaccinated persons a {\it baseline test population}.
+We call a test population consisting of infection-na\"ive unvaccinated persons a {\it baseline test population}.